CodeEugene/Hugh4-us/content/faq/_index.md

 ## Should Eugene ban assault rifles?

-It does not make legal sense to create city law which conflicts with state law.
+It does not make legal sense to create city ordinance which conflicts with state law.
 It also does not make sense to pass a law like this when Eugene is so close to municipalities which would not ban assault rifles.
 This issue is best addressed at the state level.
 Concerned citizens of Eugene should participate in the state wide discussion. - Keep in mind, it is  _already_ illegal in Eugene to kill someone.
-It doesn't matter if they are killed with arsenic, wearing old lace, or with an assault rifle;_it is illegal_.
+It doesn't matter if they are killed with arsenic, wearing old lace, or with an assault rifle; _it is illegal_.

 ## Should Eugene implement a Construction Exercise Tax (CET )?
 **NO.** <a href=" {{"docs/No-CET" | relURL }}">See Hugh's position on this</a>.